gisthuband/Kenya_Crop_Disease_Detection_OVERVIEW/README.md

-This project is part of a data scientist internship with Omdena's Kenya Chapter.
+This overview contains a project for Omdena's Kenya Chapter.

+I was a machine learning engineer intern for this chapter.
+The notebooks in this overview are not all my own, rather, this repository serves as a bank of information for the project.

 The purpose of this project is to create a crop disease detector for the most popularly grown crops in Kenya.